teamscode/teamscode.github.io/_posts/contests/2018-08-31-catlin-gabel-fall-programming-contest.md

 # Scoring #

 **Overview:** There will be many programming problems, sorted by difficulty from easiest to hardest.
-All problems will be worth 50 points maximum.
-Each incorrect submission will reduce the points received from that problem by 5 upon completion.
+The scoring system is based off of number of test cases correct and submission time with a time penalty for incorrect submissions.
 The three teams with the highest scores will receive medals.
 If there is a tie in points, the winner is decided by the team that completed their last problem first.

 **Input and Output:** Read input from text file and output to console (answers checked manually by judges).